 Deployments cannot be removed or turned off for a device group, but you can update an existing deployment by creating a new deployment for the device group.
 If you want to remove a deployment from a particular device, you can move the device to another device group that does not have a deployment assigned.

-The CLI v2 Beta is installed alongside the existing CLI on both Windows and Linux, so you have access to either interface.
-The original v1 CLI continues to work as it always has.
-To use CLI v2 Beta:
+The Azure Sphere CLI is installed alongside the Azure Sphere classic CLI on both Windows and Linux, so you have access to either interface.
+To use Azure Sphere CLI:

 - On Windows, use PowerShell or a standard Windows command prompt.

 - On Linux, use any command shell.
-Specify the azsphere command if you set CLI v2 Beta as the default during SDK installation, or the azsphere_v2 command if you set the v1 CLI as the default.
+Specify the azsphere command if you set Azure Sphere CLI as the default during SDK installation, or the azsphere_v2 command if you set the Azure Sphere classic CLI as the default.

-See Azure Sphere CLI v2 Beta for details about the features and commands supported by CLI v2 Beta.
+See Azure Sphere CLI for details about the features and commands supported by Azure Sphere CLI.

-- On Windows, the Azure Sphere Developer Command Prompt shortcut can be used only with CLI v1.
+On Windows, the Azure Sphere Classic Developer Command Prompt (Retiring) shortcut can be used only with Azure Sphere classic CLI.